SateehTeppala/DataWareHouse-using-pyspark-minio-clickhouse/README.md

 ## data engine with click house

-1. start clickhouse with ```./clickhouse server`
+1. start clickhouse with `./clickhouse server`
-2. open dbeaver and connect to clickhouse which runs on 8123 or start `./clickhouse client` to the sql queries
+2. open dbeaver and connect to clickhouse which runs on 8123 or start `./clickhouse client` to run sql queries
 3. create a database `CREATE database myschema; `
 4. run this to create a table in clickhouse [guide](https://clickhouse.com/docs/engines/table-engines/integrations/deltalake)
 ```sql